 This is because our working capital loan is available to business owners that don’t necessarily have a large asset base, months or years of strong cash flow, or great credit.
 What’s more, there is no ongoing “credit score hit”, as transactions are not reported to credit bureaus.

-Alternatively, some business owners opt to apply for a working capital line of credit.
+Alternatively, some business owners opt to apply for a working capital loan through Mulligan Funding which operates similar to a line of credit, but without many of the drawbacks.
 This can be the ideal option for borrowers that want to have ready access to funds, but do not need cash immediately or imminently.

-With a working capital loan of credit, business owners are pre-approved for a certain amount (e.g. $50,000), and can draw down the line of credit as required.
+With a working capital loan through Mulligan Funding, business owners are pre-approved for a certain amount (e.g. $50,000), and can take only what they need and apply for more in the future without having to go through a long application process or credit pull.
 Interest only accrues on the amount borrowed; not the amount available.
-Furthermore, as with working capital loans, transactions are not reported to credit bureaus.
-As such, there is no risk of damaging credit scores.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!